MicrosoftDocs/WSL/WSL/install-win10.md

 ### Set WSL 2 as your default version

-Run the following command in PowerShell to set WSL 2 as the default version when installing a new Linux distribution:
+Open PowerShell as Administrator and run this command to set WSL 2 as the default version when installing a new Linux distribution:

 ```powershell
 wsl --set-default-version 2